d4daveshep/fermenter-temp-controller/arduino/TempController/GeneralFlowLogic.md

 * Initialises timestamps

 ### Main Loop
-* Checks the LCD buttons - which i've never been able to use reliably
 * Reads the serial port and sets the target temp if updated
 * Reads actual and ambient temp sensors
 Decides what to do from temp control rules